PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: User Study: Evaluating PrivacyMotiv's Impacts through Privacy UX Review

 \subsection{Participants}

 We interviewed 16 professional UX practitioners (P1--P16; see Appendix~\ref{appendix:participant-details}).
-This sample size aligns with prior within-subjects HCI studies focusing on qualitative insights and behavioral changes~\cite{10.1145/3613904.3642794, li_honeysuckle_2021}, while also providing sufficient power to detect meaningful differences in empathy and motivation measures.
+This sample size aligns with prior within-subjects HCI studies focusing on qualitative insights and behavioral changes~\cite{10.1145/3613904.3642794, li_honeysuckle_2021}.
+As summarized in~\autoref{tab:participant-summary}, participants ($\text{N}=16$) represented a diverse mix of UX professions (e.g., designers, researchers, strategists), spanning the broader UX discipline and working primarily in mid-to-large companies ($\text{62.5\%}$ in organizations with 5k+ employees).
+On average, they reported 4.5 years of total professional experience (estimated using the midpoints of self-reported ranges), reflecting practitioners commonly responsible for routine, day-to-day design delivery.

-The cohort comprises a diverse range of UX professions, mostly at early-to-mid career levels.
-On average, participants reported about 4.4 years of total professional experience, and 2.8 years specifically in the U.S. market.
-Summary statistics are shown in Table~\ref{tab:participant-summary}.
-All participants were familiar with user flows, underscoring their role as a core design tool for coordinating work and structuring reviews, supporting our choice to use them as system input.

-Recruitment involved outreach through an author’s professional network and a professional UX design community's Slack channel, targeting experienced practitioners while maintaining relevance to real-world design practice.
-We prioritized diversity in experience level, company size, and design specialization within the network.
-Inclusion and exclusion criteria are detailed in \autoref{sec:participation-criteria}.
-Importantly, participants were not informed of the study’s specific aims or hypotheses, ensuring that their responses were not biased by prior knowledge of the research objectives.
+All participants were familiar with user flows, underscoring their role as a core coordination and review tool in UX practice and supporting our decision to use them as system input.
+Recruitment involved outreach through an author’s professional network and a professional UX design community's Slack channel, targeting experienced practitioners while ensuring relevance to real-world design work.
+We prioritized diversity in experience level, company size, and design specialization.
+Importantly, participants were not informed of the study’s specific aims or hypotheses, minimizing bias in their responses.
+Participation inclusion and exclusion criteria are detailed in Appendix~\ref{appendix:participation-criteria}.